estkme-group/lpac/docs/DEVELOPERS.md

 ### macOS

 Install [Homebrew](https://brew.sh/).
-Run `cmake` and `make`, compiled output will be in `output` directory.
+Execute the same commands as you would do in Debian.

 ---

 ### Windows(x86_64)

-Windows need libcurl.dll to run.
+Windows needs libcurl.dll to run.
-Download libcurl from <https://curl.se/download.html> and place it as `libcurl.dll` in `output` directory.
+Download libcurl from <https://curl.se/download.html> and place it as `libcurl.dll` aside `lpac.exe`.

-Install prerequisites, run `cmake` and `make`, compiled output will be in `output` directory.
+Install prerequisites and run CMake commands.

 #### Build on Linux(MINGW)